School of Education

-Manhattanville offers the traditional BA Education degree, while also offering options for combined Master's education programs, and a specialized track for students pursuing Physical Education.
+Manhattanville offers the traditional BA Education degree, and thre BS Education programs, while also offering options for combined Master's education programs, and a specialized track for students pursuing Physical Education.

 With over 45 graduate programs, the School of Education prepares new teachers and empowers current teachers to advance their credentials through certificates alone or a full master’s degree experience.
-The SOE’s Master of Professional Studies (MPS), Master of Education (MEd), Master of Arts and Teaching (MAT), and Doctor of Education (EdD) in Educational Leadership degree programs can be completed in flexible day or evening classes, accommodating the busy schedule of working educators.
+The SOE’s Master of Professional Studies (MPS), Master of Education (MEd), and Master of Arts in Teaching (MAT) degree programs can be completed in flexible day or evening classes, with many hybrid or online learning environments accommodating the busy schedule of working educators.

 The Council for the Accreditation of Educator Preparation (CAEP) accredited Manhattanville College School of Education at the initial-licensure level and the advanced level.
 CAEP is a nationally recognized accreditor for educator preparation.
 Manhattanville College School of Education has met rigorous national standards for educator preparation set by CAEP.

 In New York State, each professional license and teacher and school administrator certificate has requirements that candidates must meet in order to be licensed or certified to practice in New York.
 All undergraduate and graduate programs at Manhattanville leading to licensure or certification have been approved by NYS Education Department as meeting the New York State education requirements for licensure or certification.
 Licensure and certification may require additional and/or prior coursework, NY State examinations, and/or mandated workshops.